Flutter Entertainment (NYSE:FLUT) Sees Unusually-High Trading Volume

-Flutter Entertainment plc (NYSE:FLUT – Get Free Report) shares saw strong trading volume on Friday .
-262,250 shares were traded during trading, an increase of 61% from the previous session’s volume of 162,395 shares.The stock last traded at $197.43 and had previously closed at $191.58.
+Flutter Entertainment plc (NYSE:FLUT – Get Free Report) shares saw an uptick in trading volume on Friday .
+418,178 shares changed hands during trading, an increase of 127% from the previous session’s volume of 184,143 shares.The stock last traded at $205.13 and had previously closed at $204.64.

-A number of equities research analysts have weighed in on the company.
-Wells Fargo & Company initiated coverage on Flutter Entertainment in a research note on Thursday, April 4th.
-They set an “equal weight” rating for the company.
+Several brokerages have recently weighed in on FLUT.
+JMP Securities restated a “market outperform” rating on shares of Flutter Entertainment in a research note on Monday, April 1st.
 Barclays upgraded Flutter Entertainment from an “equal weight” rating to an “overweight” rating in a research note on Tuesday, February 27th.
-JPMorgan Chase & Co. upgraded Flutter Entertainment from a “neutral” rating to an “overweight” rating in a research note on Wednesday, March 13th.
-Finally, JMP Securities restated a “market outperform” rating on shares of Flutter Entertainment in a research note on Monday, April 1st.
-Two equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat, Flutter Entertainment has an average rating of “Moderate Buy” and an average price target of $17,142.50.
+Moffett Nathanson assumed coverage on Flutter Entertainment in a research note on Monday.
+They set a “buy” rating and a $240.00 target price for the company.
+Wells Fargo & Company assumed coverage on shares of Flutter Entertainment in a research report on Thursday, April 4th.
+They set an “equal weight” rating on the stock.
+Finally, JPMorgan Chase & Co. raised shares of Flutter Entertainment from a “neutral” rating to an “overweight” rating in a research report on Wednesday, March 13th.
+One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat.com, Flutter Entertainment currently has an average rating of “Moderate Buy” and a consensus target price of $13,302.50.

 Flutter Entertainment Company Profile